 Examples of synchronous interfaces include USART, SPI, and USB etc.

-This is also Serial communication but data transfer without any support from an external clock signal or in in other words in this you do not need clock for communicating with other device.
-For example UART, RS232 etc. are Asynchronous serial communication method.
+This is also Serial communication but data transfer without any support from an external clock signal or in other words in this you do not need a clock for communicating with other devices.
+For example UART, RS232 etc. are Asynchronous serial communication methods.

 A few Synchronous and Asynchronous communication protocols or interfaces are follows